tomaspasie/API-Content-Negotiation-Project/README.md

 ###### IS 421-002
 ###### 29 April 2021

-# Homework: Module 14 - Common API Techniques
+# Homework: Module 14 - Content Negotiation

 ### Assignment: Implement the functionality to return any response as XML and add the functionality to return courses, sections, section enrollments, and section assignment scores as CSV.